korkins/gsit_multilayer/README.md

 ## Benchmark Notes

 * Errors are computed against the Monte Carlo model **MYSTIC** (part of libRadtran: https://www.libradtran.org).
-* Cases 1–3 correspond to benchmark cases B1–B3 from the IPRT intercomparison.
+* Cases 1–3 correspond to benchmark cases B1–B3 from the IPRT intercomparison (https://www.meteo.physik.uni-muenchen.de/~iprt/doku.php?id=intercomparisons:intercomparisons).
 * Case 4 extends Case 3 by adding a Lambertian surface (new Monte Carlo results).
 * **LOA (Level of Atmosphere)** is defined at **1 km**.
 * The original benchmark includes polarization; here, Monte Carlo simulations were performed with **polarization disabled**.